$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Introduction

-With this in mind, in this work, we present a Monte Carlo transport simulation including elastic (collisional) and inelastic (radiative) interaction of the energetic parton in the hot/dense QCD medium, while taking the next-to-leading order (NLO) plus parton shower (PS) generated initial hard parton spectrum as input, to study the in-medium modification of the vector boson $Z^0$ tagged b-jets.
-This framework has been employed to describe the heavy-flavor jet production of high-energy nuclear collisions in our previous studies~\cite{Dai:2018mhw,Wang:2019xey,Wang:2020bqz,Yan:2020zrz}.
-We will first show our numerical results of $Z^0\,+\,$jet and compare them to the available experimental data to test the application of our model.
-Then we proceed to calculate the angular correlations of $Z^0\,+\,$b-jet in A+A collisions , and demonstrate the modifications on these correlations are sensitive to the initial b-jet $p_T$ distribution instead of the azimuthal angle.
-Unlike the case in $Z^0\,+\,$jet, the requirement of b-tagging excludes the contribution from multiple jets so that the azimuthal angular correlations of $Z^0\,+\,$b-jet show distinct pattern modifications.
-With the high purity of light-quark jet in $Z^0\,+\,$jet events, we expect to address the mass dependence of the jet quenching effects between $Z^0\,+\,$jet and $Z^0\,+\,$b-jet.
+With this in mind, in this work, we present a Monte Carlo transport simulation including elastic (collisional)~\cite{Cao:2013ita} and inelastic (radiative)~\cite{Guo:2000nz,Zhang:2003yn,Zhang:2004qm,Majumder:2009ge} interactions of the energetic parton in the hot/dense QCD medium, while taking the next-to-leading order (NLO) plus parton shower (PS) generated initial hard parton spectrum~\cite{Gleisberg:2008ta} as input, to study the in-medium modification of the vector boson $Z^0$ tagged b-jets.
+This framework was employed to describe the heavy-flavor jet production of high-energy nuclear collisions in our previous studies~\cite{Dai:2018mhw,Wang:2019xey,Wang:2020bqz,Wang:2020ukj,Wang:2021jgm,Li:2022tcr}.
+We first present our numerical results for $Z^0\,+\,$jet and compare them with the available experimental data to test the applicability of our model.
+Then, we calculate the angular correlations of $Z^0\,+\,$b-jet in A+A collisions and demonstrate that the modifications of these correlations are sensitive to the initial b-jet $p_T$ distribution instead of the azimuthal angle.
+In contrast to the case of $Z^0\,+\,$jet, the requirement of b-tagging excludes the contribution from multiple jets so that the azimuthal angular correlations of $Z^0\,+\,$b-jet show distinct pattern modifications.
+With the high purity of the light-quark jet in $Z^0\,+\,$jet events~\cite{Kartvelishvili:1995fr,Neufeld:2010fj}, we expect to address the mass dependence of the jet quenching effects between $Z^0\,+\,$jet and $Z^0\,+\,$b-jet.

-The rest of our paper is organized as follows: in Sec.~\ref{sec:ppbaseline} we present the productions of $Z^0\,+\,$b-jet in p+p collisions calculated by Monte Carlo event generator and their comparisons with the experimental data.
-In Sec.~\ref{sec:eloss} we discuss our treatments of the jet in-medium evolution in A+A collisions.
-In Sec.~\ref{sec:results} we give the simulated results and discussions of azimuthal angular correlation, transverse momentum imbalance, and nuclear modification factor of $Z^0\,+\,$b-jet in HIC.
-Finally, Sec.~\ref{sec:summary} summarizes our study.
+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:ppbaseline} we present the productions of $Z^0\,+\,$b-jet in p+p collisions calculated via the Monte Carlo event generator and comparisons with experimental data.
+In Sec.~\ref{sec:eloss}, we discuss our treatments of the jet in-medium evolution in A+A collisions.
+In Sec.~\ref{sec:results}, we present the simulated results and discussions of the azimuthal angular correlation, transverse momentum imbalance, and nuclear modification factor of $Z^0\,+\,$b-jet in HIC.
+Finally, Sec.~\ref{sec:summary} summarizes the study.